markmaramag/git_assignment/README.md

 7. You can see that thare's a Role dropdown menu, choose a role that you'd like to assign to that person.
 For this assignment, choose Write.

 e.
-What is the difference between git and GitHub?
+What is the difference between git and GitHub? git is a version control system that track changes in your code but it is done locally on your computer.
+Github is a cloud-based platform that hosts project codes and tracks and controls that changes made which allows multiple people to work on the same project.

 f.
 What does git diff do?
+git diff displays the difference between your git data sources.
+It lets you know the changes made - what has been added, modified, or deleted.

 g.
 What is the main branch?
+The main branch is the default branch of a repository.
+It contains the final version of the project.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+No, the main branch should only contain codes that have already been tested, reviewed, and made sure that are stable and ready to go live.